AlirezaBabaeiuky/C-Programming/README.md

 jump statements are all loop control statements. and except return, all jump statements need conditional statement as well the iterative loop.
 Function declaration VS definition: declaration tells the compiler about function name and return type.
 Definition tells the full code or logc in a function and includes the full implementation.
 Array declaration: When we declare an array in C, the compiler allocates the memory block of the specified size to the array name.
 Recapp: format specifier for pointer is: p meaning: %p We have to first dereference the pointer to access the value present at the memory address.
 This is done with the help of dereferencing operator(*) (same operator used in declaration).
+Yes, arrays are always passed to functions as pointers in C. The compiler automatically converts the array name arr into a pointer to its first element when the printArray(arr, n) function is called